vincentoleary/My-Resume/resume.md

 __Truman Scholarship Summer Institute Intern__ (Chris Avery , PhD.) \hfill Jun - Jul 2018
 Recognized for exemplary efforts to the publication of Volume II of the 4th National Climate Assessment, an interagency effort coordinated by the White House to identify and explain the risks of climate change to America.

-+ Led development of imagery requirements through discussions with lead authors of each of 30+ chapters
++ Liased with lead authors of each of 30+ chapters to draft imagery requirements for Volume II
-+ Collected portfolio of publicly available and representative images for each of 30+ chapters in Volume II
++ Recommended portfolio of publicly available and representative images for each of 30+ chapters in Volume II

-__Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP)__ \hfill Philadelphia, PA
+__GEAR UP: Gaining Early Awareness and Readiness for Undergraduate Programs__ \hfill Philadelphia, PA
-__Community Scholar for After-School Learning__  \hfill June 2016 - June 2018
+__Drexel Community Scholar for After-School Learning__  \hfill June 2016 - June 2018
-Tutored 50+ students in 9th and 10th grade science classrooms for 8 hours per week; coordinated after-school STEM activities for 30+ students in 3rd and 4th grade for 5 hours per week.
+Instructed 50+ students in 9th and 10th grade science classrooms; directed Drexel student volunteers to arrange after-school STEM activities for 30+ students in 3rd and 4th grade.

 __Academy of Natural Sciences of Drexel University__ \hfill Philadelphia, PA
 __+ Curatorial Assistant for Vertebrate Paleontology__ (Ted Daeschler, PhD.) \hfill Dec 2013 - Dec 2017
 __+ Biodiversity Informatics Research CO-OP__ (Steve Dilliplane) \hfill Mar - Sep 2016
-__+ Geographic Information System (GIS) Research CO-OP__ (Jerry Mead, PhD.) \hfill Mar - Sep 2015
-Spearheaded development of digital vertebrate paleontology database, doubling size by adding 9000+ records; created automated processes to combine databases from 6 departments, each using different software tools.
+Spearheaded modernization of digital vertebrate paleontology database, doubling size by cataloguing 9000+ new records; invented automated processes to combine databases from 6 departments that each use different software tools.

 __National Centers for Environmental Information, NOAA__ \hfill Boulder, CO
 __NOAA Hollings Scholarship Intern__ (Chris Amante, PhD.) \hfill Jun - Aug 2017
-Developed a standardized global model of elevation from publicly available datasets using ArcGIS
+Completed a standardized global model of elevation at improved 30 arc-second resolution using ArcGIS

 \vspace{-12pt}